Bei-er/wiggle-spine/README.md

 Wiggleport isn't really a sound card, even though you can use it as one.
 It has its own APIs for C++, MIDI, and Javascript.
 You can write code for precisely timed multichannel sound installations on your laptop on Mac OS, for example, and run the same code on a Raspberry Pi later on.

 Going even deeper, Wiggleport is really kind of a construction kit for hardware and drivers that stream signals in real-time.
-This reconfigurability is what lets Wiggleport automatically configure the various add-on modules, but you can also use this core directly to create your own hardware, with or without an FPGA at its core.
+This reconfigurability is what lets Wiggleport automatically configure the various add-on modules, but you can also use this core directly to create your own hardware, with or without including an FPGA.

-Coming soon... development is happening here now!
+**Coming soon**... development is happening here now!

 Repositories